nizamiza/8-puzzle/readme.md

 Simple 8-puzzle solver written in JavaScript.
 User interface is realizes as a simple web page, where user can choose size of the puzzle (3x3, 4x4, or 5x5) and heuristic type.

+## Usage

+Interface of the program is a simple web page.
+To start it, open the `index.html` file in your browser.

+Since solution for a puzzle may contain over hundred of steps, it is recommended to use chromium based browsers, because they implement [`content-visibility` CSS attribute][5] that improves rendering of large web pages.

 ## Implementation

 This implementation utilizes [Greedy search algorithm][2] with [min heap][3] as the priority queue and [hash map][4] data structure for the visited states.